Fischer Energy is now Outfox the Market: FAQs & details

 |Gas emergencies||0800 111 999|

 |Energy Ombudsman||0330 440 1624|

 Customers can also reach out to the supplier via Facebook, Twitter or the live chat on its website.

 In the case that you need to make a complaint about Fischer Energy, you should contact the newly named supplier by either calling 0800 103 2702 or sending an email to firstname.lastname@example.org.

 A member of the customer service team will aim to resolve your complaint at your first point of contact.
 If you are not satisfied with the resolution, you can escalate the complaint to the Customer Resolution team.
 A representative will contact you within two business days to offer you a second possible resolution.

 If you are still not pleased with the offer, you should request a deadlock letter from the supplier.
 This confirms that a mutually acceptable solution has not been found.

 You are then able to escalate the complaint to the Energy Ombudsman by calling 0330 440 1624 or sending an email to email@example.com.
 This is a free and independent service that will review the complaint.

 If you do not have a deadlock letter, you can take your complaint to the Energy Ombudsman if eight weeks have passed since you first made contact to raise the issue.

-Fischer Energy uses 100% renewable electricity.
-The supplier works in partnership with Danish Ørsted, a global leader in developing and building offshore wind farms.
+Fischer Energy used 100% renewable electricity.
+The supplier worked in partnership with Danish Ørsted, a global leader in developing and building offshore wind farms.